niuzaisheng/AttExplainer/baseline_methods/README.md

 ## For Adversarial Attack

 The website of OpenAttack toolkit is https://github.com/thunlp/OpenAttack .
 We use it for evaluating all baseline methods in text adversarial attack task.
+You need add a JAVAHOME in your environment variables.

     python baseline_methods/attack_baseline_openattack.py --data_set_name emotion --max_sample_num 100